30 Things Every Woman Should Own by Age 30

 The "Boardroom" Dress

-You need something that can take you from the conference room to post-work cocktail hour.
+A power dress will take you from the conference room to happy hour.

 The Black Pump

-A wardrobe is not complete without a black pump.
-This might be your most versatile piece in your wardrobe next to a white tee and jeans.
-They heels can be dressed up or down, kept for years and will never go out of style.
+The most versatile piece in your wardrobe next to a white tee and jeans, black pumps work with pretty much any outfit and never go out of style.

 The Matching Suit